leobudima/elogii-blog/content/the-delivery-attempt-was-unsuccessful-how-to-solve-it.md

 There, employees can catch products that aren’t up to standard.

-On the other hand, damage to orders happens typically en route to the customer.
+On the other hand, damage to orders happens typically on route to the customer.

 Here, the best solution is to [**use custom packaging**](https://elogii.com/blog/custom-packaging/).